anthdm/raptor/README.md

-# FFAAS
+# Hailstorm

-Fast functions as a service platform powered by WASM.
+The distribute application runner powered by WASM.

-coming soon...
+# Installation
+Documentation on how to run Hailstorm yourself is coming soon.

 ## API Server Endpoints